Rob Base & DJ E-Z Rock

-Rob Base & DJ E-Z Rock were an American hip hop duo from Harlem, New York City.
+Rob Base & DJ E-Z Rock were an American hip-hop duo from Harlem, New York City.
 Rob Base is the stage name of Robert Ginyard (b.
-1967) and DJ E-Z Rock was Rodney "Skip" Bryce (1967–2014).
-They are best known for the 1988 hit "It Takes Two", a single that was a top 40 hit and has been certified platinum by the RIAA.
+May 18, 1967) and DJ E-Z Rock was the stage name of Rodney "Skip" Bryce (1967–2014).
+They are best known for the 1988 single "It Takes Two", a "hip-hop staple" that was a top 40 hit and has been certified platinum by the RIAA.
 That song was a part of the duo's album of the same name, which also has been certified platinum.
 They are known for being pioneers of the crossover success that rap music would have in the popular music mainstream.

 Career

 The duo's first U.S. single and release was "DJ Interview", appearing on World to World, which later got them a recording contract with Profile Records in 1987.
-The duo was assisted by a long time friend from New Jersey, producer David Wynn.
-David Wynn produced three songs on their debut album and five songs on their sophomore album.
+The duo was assisted by a long-time friend from New Jersey, producer David Wynn.
+David Wynn produced three songs on their debut album and five on their sophomore album.

 The first Profile release was "It Takes Two".
 It used multiple samples from the James Brown and Lyn Collins 1972 song "Think (About It)".
 The track first became a regional hit and then slowly climbed the Billboard Hot 100, picking up a multi-platinum single certification.
 The song also peaked at No. 3 on the Hot Dance Music/Club Play chart.

-An album, also called It Takes Two, was quickly put together and it produced a significant follow-up hit, "Joy and Pain", which sampled a song of the same name by Maze featuring Frankie Beverly, as well as "Put the Music Where Your Mouth Is" by The Olympic Runners.
-It also hit the top 10 on the dance chart and climbed to No. 58 on the Hot 100.
-"Get On the Dance Floor", produced by David Wynn (DJ Wynn), a track released to clubs in between the two singles, hit No. 1 on the Hot Dance Music/Club Play chart in 1989.
+Their album It Takes Two was quickly assembled.
+It produced a notable follow-up hit, "Joy and Pain", which sampled a song of the same name by Maze featuring Frankie Beverly, as well as "Put the Music Where Your Mouth Is" by the Olympic Runners.
+It reached the top 10 on the dance chart and climbed to No. 58 on the Hot 100.
+"Get On the Dance Floor", which sampled "Shake Your Body (Down To The Ground)" by The Jacksons, produced by David Wynn, was a track released to clubs in between the two singles.
+It hit No. 1 on the Hot Dance Music/Club Play chart in 1989.
 Boosted by those singles, the It Takes Two album went platinum seven times over.

 Base responded in 1989 with The Incredible Base, his debut solo album.
 It did not sell as well as It Takes Two.
 One song from the album hit the dance chart in late 1989: "Turn It Out (Go Base)", credited only to Rob Base.

 In 2008, their song "It Takes Two" was ranked number 37 on VH1's 100 greatest songs of hip hop.